clickstorm/cs_seo/Documentation/Developer/ExtendSitemap/Index.rst

 Add TypoScript for news
 ^^^^^^^^^^^^^^^^^^^^^^^

 Include the TypoScript from cs_seo called "Sitemap.xml for News".
-The reference you'll find here: :ref:`news.sitemap.reference`.
+The reference you'll find here: :ref:`sitemap.xml.news`.

 .. _extend-sitemap-records-ts: